skungiesingh/class-project-01/README.md

 ### Emily

+While developing we did run into a few issues with github and out API connection.
+We used setmore scheduling app for an embedded sceduler on the wesbite.
+The free sceduling app does hold the business back with growth.
+Fir future development I would love to code a calendar that would allow for more growth with locations and different activies.

 ## Future Development:
 Eventually we'd like do a real life collaboration with local instructors, build logic to display color-coded peak times for activity, build in a payment and booking screen, style it to be mobile friendly, and expand the service to cover a wide range of florida-centric outdoor activities.